lalkasoska/Django_Website_Saritasa_2023/README.md

 7. Run `python manage.py runserver`
 8. Open http://127.0.0.1:8000/

-## Satified requirements
+## Features

 - The Django applicaiton is built
+- Authorization via VK/Google
+- Working with geodata using Yandex Maps API
+- Integrates with PostgreSQL/SQLite database via ORM
-- Deployed the application on the web service https://railwatdeploy-production.up.railway.app
+- Deployed the application on a web service https://railwatdeploy-production.up.railway.app
 - PEP 8 coding style
 - Relevant packages are used